18 Absolutely Unforgettable Long Island Wedding Venues

 There are a few things you'll want to keep in mind when planning your LI wedding.
 The region is home to all four seasons, which means there's a chance your guests will break a sweat while busting a move in the sand at your outdoor beach reception.
 Winters are cold, and spring and fall days can be rainy.
 But if you can deal with the elements, you'll have a picture-perfect day that epitomizes whatever season you're getting married during, regardless of what Mother Nature throws at you.

 Having a top-rated team of pros can help ensure you have an unforgettable wedding day.
 You can start putting yours together on The Knot Marketplace.
 But one of the first questions they're going to ask is, "Where are you getting married?"
-Whether you grew up in the area or are looking to have a destination wedding there, you'll want to consider these Long Island wedding reception venue.
+Whether you grew up in the area or are looking to have a destination wedding there, you'll want to consider these unique wedding venues on Long Island.

 Peconic ay Yacht Club in Southold, New York